PradeepRaoK/PradeepRaoK/README.md

 - 👋 Hi, I’m @PradeepRaoK
-- 👀 I’m interested in
+- 👀 I’m interested in programming and to learn new things related to programming.
-- 🌱 I’m currently learning
+- 🌱 I’m currently BE in CSE.
-- 💞️ I’m looking to collaborate on
-- 📫 How to reach me I dont know.
+- 📫 How to reach me 19pradeepraokokrady@gmail.com

 <!---
 PradeepRaoK/PradeepRaoK is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.